CurrentlyAWey/Tetris/README.md

 		without having to order specialized chips with inconvenient pinouts, etc.

 Tetromino Generator:

 	BoolStr contains functions for manipulating 8bit arrays of booleans

-	input txt contains each shape in various orientations Order of Significance:
+	input.txt contains each shape in various orientations Order of Significance:
 			3 MSB address the Shape
 			2 bits address the orientation